 This is a packaged cruise that includes a 2-day-1-night cruise and a scenic one-way seaplane flight to Halong Bay from Hanoi (you can choose to have it after the trip too which is from Halong Bay to Hanoi).

 Like I’ve already mentioned, I had the chance to go on their amazing 3-day-2-night cruise.
 It helps to note though that depending on the weather, the places that you will be visiting may differ or change as compared to what’s stated on the website.
 (We were given a document beforehand that shows the intended itinerary, but there were a few changes on the way — which was not a problem at all.)

 Moreover, the prices mentioned above may change by season and apart from the already mentioned inclusions such as food and water equipment, transfer to and fro your hotel will also be provided.
 (Naturally, airfare and visa costs are not covered.)

 » The Vessels

-Premium Cruise Vessels Private Asian-style junks that has a capacity for 4 people (hence, 2 rooms).
-It features queen-sized beds, bathroom and shower, flat screen TVs, and private deck for the rooms.
+Private Asian-style junks that have a capacity for 4 people (hence, 2 rooms).
+It features queen-sized beds, a bathroom and shower, flat-screen TVs, and a private deck for the rooms.
 Meanwhile, the vessel has a spacious top deck for dining and sun deck sprees.

-Deluxe Cruise Vessel The largest member of the fleet, this features 10 superior cabins (16sqm) and 2 junior suites (23sqm) — each of which has a private bathroom.
+The largest member of the fleet, this features 10 superior cabins (16sqm) and 2 junior suites (23sqm) — each of which has a private bathroom.
 (The suites have a private outdoor deck at the rear of the ship).
-The facility has a wide open air sun deck with sun loungers and a bar and a large restaurant and bar area at the middle deck.
+The facility has a wide open-air sun deck with sun loungers and a bar and a large restaurant and bar area at the middle deck.

 » The Staff